zacharie410/PynamicUI/README.md

 ## Acknowledgments

-PynamicUI is built upon the foundation of CustomTkinter.
+PynamicUI is built upon the foundation of [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) by Tom Schimansky.
 Special thanks to the developers of CustomTkinter for their valuable contributions.